iamirmasoud/amazon_sentiment/README.md

 ## Results

-We managed to achieve an accuracy of **93.8%** with a simple LSTM architecture!
+I achieved an accuracy of **91.77%** on the test set with a simple LSTM architecture!
 This shows the effectiveness of LSTM in handling such sequential tasks.

 This result was achieved with just a few simple layers and without any hyperparameter tuning.
 There are so many other improvements that can be made to increase the model's effectiveness.